Deducteam/personoj/CHECKING.md

 ## Preliminaries

-For that, you must tell `pp-dk` to output to a file using, for instance, once in the PVS repl:
+First, you must tell `pp-dk` to write its output to a file.
+To print the translation of the theory `xor_def` to the file `xor_def.lp` (inside the read-eval-print-loop of PVS):
 ```lisp
 * (get-theory "xor_def")
 * (with-open-file (s "xor_def.lp" :direction :output)